boucadair/draft-cwbgp-energy-saving-management/draft-cwbgp-ivy-energy-saving-management.md

    Inventory YANG data model is used to maintain the base network inventory information.
-This document defines the YANG module "ietf- energy-saving-management", which augments network element of the network Inventory base model with energy saving modes and also augments the component of the network inventory base model with energy consumption and energy saving attributes.
+This document defines the YANG module "ietf- energy-saving-management", which augments network element of the network Inventory base model with energy saving modes and augments the component of the network inventory base model with energy consumption and energy saving attributes.